 *All recipes and text on this site are the original creations and property of Brittany AngellIf you make a recipe from this website and would like to share it, this may be done by sharing photo’s and including a direct link to this website.
 Duplication of recipe text, or “adaptions” containing less than 4 major changes to the recipe is strictly forbidden *

-Brittany Angell is the Author of The Essential Gluten Free Baking Guides Part 1 & 2 published by Triumph Dining and is founder of this fast growing allergy free food blog.
-Brittany has created over 300 diverse and delicious recipes that are primarily gluten & dairy free.
-However, she strives to serve the entire allergy free consumer by developing creative, unique and hard to find recipes that are also soy, egg, corn, sugar and grain free.
+Brittany Angell is the Author of the best selling Essential Gluten Free Baking Guides Part 1 & 2 published by Triumph Dining and is founder of this fast growing allergen free food blog.
+Brittany has created over 600 diverse and delicious recipes that are primarily gluten & dairy free.
+However, she strives to serve the entire allergen free community by developing creative, unique and hard to find recipes that are also soy, egg, corn, sugar and grain free.

-As a worldwide leader in food allergy awareness, Brittany is a sought after Author, Speaker and Consultant to corporations and restaurants seeking to capitalize on the expanding gluten and allergy free market.
+As a worldwide leader in food allergen awareness, Brittany is a sought after Author, Speaker and Consultant to corporations and restaurants seeking to capitalize on the expanding gluten and allergen free market.

 Brittany’s foray into the food allergy world began in January 2010 after many months of unsuccessfully solving her health issues through traditional means.
 Once she took her health into her own hands through education and research, she was lead to several specialists and was diagnosed with Hashimotos disease accompanied with various food allergies and intolerances.
 Her ultimate goal is to connect, engage and understand the needs of others and to guide them through their journey to health through education, support and recipe development.

-Brittany resides in Rochester, NY with her husband and two rescued rat terriors.
+Brittany resides in Rochester, NY with her husband and three rat terriers.

 Nancy Craig November 1, 2010 at 1:43 pm